 The Compensation Committee notes that there has been significant evolution in executive compensation plan design in the past several years including changes in standard performance measures and measurement periods.
-The Company's Compensation Committee will continue to consider changes to industry executive compensation practices as it contemplates future changes to the Company's executive compensation program.
+The Company's Compensation Committee will continue to consider changes to industry executive compensation program.